University College Boat Club (Oxford): Notable alumni

+Martlet Club

+Founded in 2022, the Martlet Club is a British Rowing affiliated boat club that gives Univ alumni the opportunity to race together alongside financially supporting UCBC.

+The active Martlet Club is currently a small group of recent graduates, still primarily based in Oxford.
+While the club continues to grow, it is placing particular focus on entering alumni crews to notable regattas such as Women's Eights Head of the River Race and to the Fairbairn Cup, winning the latter's invitational category in 2023.

+Martlet Regatta

+Every year on the Sunday after Summer Eights, the Martlet Club hosts Martlet Regatta.
+This is an opportunity for scratch alumni crews who have never rowed together to race against current students, or to casually paddle with old team mates.

 Dinosaurs and Cassandrians

-Univ members who have rowed or coxed at least two days of Summer Eights as part of the Men's 1st VIII are entitled to become a member of the Dinosaurs society.
-Members who have rowed or coxed at least two days of Summer Eights as part of the Women's 1st VIII are entitled to become a member of the Cassandrians society.
-An annual Dinosaurs and Cassandrians dinner is held (usually in January) where many Old Members return to the college to celebrate Univ rowing with current members.
+Univ members who have rowed or coxed all days of Summer Eights as part of the Men's 1st VIII are entitled to become a member of the Dinosaurs society.
+Similarly, members who have rowed or coxed all days of Summer Eights as part of the Women's 1st VIII are entitled to become a member of the Cassandrians society.
+An annual Dinosaurs and Cassandrians dinner is held (usually in January) where many Old Members return to the college to celebrate Univ rowing alongside other Dinos and Cassies who are still current Univ members.
+The dinner is organised by the Dinos and Cassies Presidents who also help to organise the induction of new members to the society.

 A related club is the Univ Dinosaurs and Cassandrians Ironman Triathlon Club (UDCITC).